Money Matters: 10 Biblical Principles of Financial Stewardship

 Proverbs 12:15, “The way of a fool is right in his own eyes: but he that hearkeneth unto counsel is wise.”

 One reason some people have financial problems is that they did not seek counsel from someone who understands God’s perspective of money.
-The two primary hindrances to getting financial advice are pride and stubbornness.
-A proud spirit perceives getting help as a sign of weakness, and a stubborn spirit doesn’t want to be told we can’t afford what we have already decided we can’t do without.
-But God in His Word instructs us to “Hear counsel, and receive instruction, that thou mayest by wise in thy latter end” (Proverbs 19:20).
+Pride can cause us to view seeking help as a sign of weakness, and none of us like to be told “no” or that some decision is unwise.
+However, God instructs us to “Hear counsel, and receive instruction, that thou mayest by wise in thy latter end” (Proverbs 19:20).

-A third source of counsel, and one of the most important, is asking God directly through prayer, meditation, and listening for the “still, small voice” of the Holy Spirit (Psalm 32:8).
+It is also important to ask God directly through prayer, meditation, & listening for the “still, small voice” of the Holy Spirit (Psalm 32:8).
 Knowing God’s direction in a matter will give us comfort, confidence, and encouragement.

 Leviticus 19:11, “Ye shall not steal, neither deal falsely, neither lie one to another.”